kristinaothelia/FYS-STK4155/Project3/README.md

 In addition, add "-X" or "--hab" to make habitable zone calculations

+In the report, the habitable zone calculations are made by running: main.py --RF --hab

 ### Participants:
 - Anna Eliassen
 - Aron Jansson Nordberg